Surgical options include:

 1. This surgery is usually carried out as a day case for a small hernia

 2. It is important to take regular analgesics as soon as one wakes up from the surgery before feeling any pain(ie before the local anaesthesia wears off)

-3. Leave the plastic waterproof dressing on for 1 week(there is also often a piece of gauze rolled into a ball under that – this is to push the belly button back in and avoid fluid filling the space of the hernia) .
+3. Leave the plastic waterproof dressing on for 2 weeks if possible(there is also often a piece of gauze rolled into a ball under that – this is to push the belly button back in and avoid fluid filling the space of the hernia) .
 Leave the tape dressings(Steristrips) on for a further 1-2 weeks.

-4. Surgical review is at 2 weeks and 2 months.
+4. Surgical review is at 6 to 8 weeks

 When to return to work?